Constitutional reform in Japan: 2012 Draft

-2015 military legislation
+Legislation for Peace and Security

-In 2015, then-prime minister Shinzo Abe and the ruling LDP promoted and passed a legislation on 19 September 2015, despite some public opposition, to allow the JSDF to participate in foreign conflicts, overturning its previous policy of fighting only in self-defense.
+In 2015, prime minister Shinzo Abe and the ruling LDP promoted and passed the Legislation for Peace and Security on 19 September 2015, despite some public opposition, to allow the JSDF to participate in foreign conflicts, overturning its previous policy of fighting only in self-defense.
 Since the constitution allows the Japanese military to act only in self-defense, the legislation reinterpreted the relevant passages to allow the military to operate overseas for "collective self-defense" for allies.
 The legislation came into effect on 29 March 2016.